Home » Recipes » Course » Salads » Super Easy Make Ahead Orzo Pesto Salad

 Orzo pesto salad in a large colourful serving bowl with a silver spoon.

-The base is very much inspired by Caprese salad, with pesto, basil and tomatoes featuring front and centre.
-But this is a BRILLIANT recipe to tweak and add your own spin to.
-I love adding crunchy bell peppers, scallions, cucumber, red onion or sundried tomatoes.
-Or swap basil pesto for sundried tomato pesto or wild garlic pesto when it’s in season.
+The base is loosely inspired by a Caprese salad – think pesto, tomatoes and fresh basil – but this recipe is super flexible.
+Add your own twist with crunchy bell peppers, scallions, cucumber, red onion or sundried tomatoes.
+You can also swap the basil pesto for a sun-dried tomato pesto or wild garlic (ramp) pesto when it’s in season.

 Ingredients